 Lifestyle changes - eating a healthy diet, losing weight and getting more exercise will help to minimise the problems posed by erectile dysfunction.
 Stopping smoking and reducing your alcohol intake can also help with ED.

 Therapy - a therapist or mental health professional may help to resolve the psychological issues that may be causing your erectile dysfunction.
 Ensuring you have good communication with your sexual partner is also essential.

 Medication - if the cause is physical then medication may be required.
-Oral phosphodiesterase-5 (PDE5) inhibitors can be used to help treat ED.
+Oral phosphodiesterase-5 (PDE5) inhibitors, like Spedra which you can buy online, can be used to help treat ED.
 These medicines work by interring with the action of nitric oxide in the body.
 Nitric oxide helps to dilate the blood vessels in the penis, which will increase the blood flow to the penis and produce an erection.
-New generic ED treatments, such as Sildenafil & Tadalafil, are a cheap and effective option to treat erectile dysfunction in men of all ages.
+New generic ED treatments, such as Sildenafil, Tadalafil, & Vardenafil are a cheap and effective option to treat erectile dysfunction in men of all ages.

 Vacuum devices - If medication has proved unsuccessful, other treatments, such as vacuum constriction devices (VCD), may be considered.
 This form of treatment involves placing a cylinder over the penis, which will create a vacuum inside leading to an erection.
 A constrictive band is then placed around the base of the penis to help preserve the erection.
 The band should not be worn for periods longer than 30 minutes.

 Surgery - usually considered a last resort option.
 Erectile dysfunction surgery involves the implantation of a penile prosthesis.
 This option should only be considered should all other strategies fail.